 In this blog Mark Jablonski outlines his experiences and lessons learned from participating in an international basketball tournament.
-Mark participated as a part of 3D Global Sports International Development Coaching Program.
+Mark participated as a part of 3D Global Sports International Coaching Development Program.

 As part of the coaching staff for the 40th Jones Cup Tournament in Taiwan, I was fortunate to get the chance to observe as we prepared and coached during this international basketball tournament.
 Coaches Chris Oliver and Brad Campbell shared similar philosophies about the game but, more importantly, came into the process open to sharing ideas and communicating freely with both players and coaches.

 The 3D Global Sports Canadian team put together for this tournament had a limited amount of practice time together and faced a tough schedule of 8 games in 9 days against pro-level competition.

 Here are some takeaways and lessons learned from this international basketball experience . . .

 Lesson: Prioritize and simplify

 With only a few days to prepare, it was essential that coaches had a clear idea of how they wanted the team to play, what they would emphasize and where they could make the most impact.

 In the preparation phase, the emphasis was on giving the team a basic structure for transition and a few basic offensive sets.
 The majority of the practice time was spent on working through the offense with defensive pressure.
 Incorporating the defense while learning and running the basic sets helped introduce some basic defensive concepts as the team worked on the more challenging aspects of spacing and movement on offense.

 The offensive sets introduced had some key elements in common.
 Each set had a basic action, variations and counters off the basic action and sets were used that could be implemented versus both man-to-man and zone defenses.